Lionel (Arthurian legend): Arthurian legend

-After their father dies in battle against King Claudas, the young Lionel and Bors are rescued from the court of Claudas by the Lady of the Lake's damsel Seraide and then raised in her otherworldly kingdom, alongside her foster-son Lancelot, where Seraide becomes Lionel's lady.
-Like Bors and Lancelot, Lionel becomes a Knight of the Round Table upon reaching the age and then proving himself in heroic deeds.
+In the Vulgate Lancelot, after their father dies in battle against King Claudas, the young Lionel and Bors are rescued from the court of Claudas by the Lady of the Lake's damsel Seraide and then raised in her otherworldly kingdom, alongside her foster-son Lancelot, where Seraide becomes Lionel's lady.
+Like Bors and Lancelot, Lionel becomes a Knight of the Round Table upon reaching the age.
+He then participates in tournaments and quests, variably retold in the Post-Vulgate Cycle, in the Prose Tristan, and elsewhere.